samredai/iceberg-docs-prototype/content/docs/hive/_index.md

 TBLPROPERTIES ('iceberg.catalog'='hadoop_cat');
 ```

-!!!
-Warning
+{{< hint danger >}}
 If the table to create already exists in the custom catalog, this will create a managed overlay table.
 This means technically you can omit the `EXTERNAL` keyword when creating an overlay table.
 However, this is **not recommended** because creating managed overlay tables could pose a risk
 to the shared data files in case of accidental drop table commands from the Hive side,
 which would unintentionally remove all the data in the table.
+{{< /hint >}}

 ### DROP TABLE